JuergenGutsch/blog/_source/_posts/2016-12-12-a-pritty-simple-cqs-library.md

 What do you think?
 Does it make sense to you?
 Would it be useful for your projects?
 Please drop some lines and tell me about your opinion :)

-This library is [hosted on GitHub](https://github.com/JuergenGutsch/Gos.Tools).
+This library is [hosted on GitHub](https://github.com/JuergenGutsch/gos.tools/tree/develop) in the "develop" branch.
 I would be happy about any type contribution on GitHub.
 Feel free to try id out and let me know about issues, tips and improvements :)